Privacy Policy

 5. Lawful bases for processing

-• Legitimate interests — to operate, secure and improve our website, respond to enquiries, and keep appropriate business records, provided those interests are not overridden by your rights and interests.
+• Legitimate interests — where necessary to operate, maintain and secure our website and business, respond to enquiries, provide and administer requested website resources, maintain appropriate business and compliance records, and protect our legal rights, provided those interests are not overridden by your rights and interests.

-• Legal obligation — where we must process personal data to comply with applicable law, regulation or lawful requests.
+• Legal obligation — where we need to process personal data to comply with applicable laws, regulations or lawful requests.

 • Vital interests — in the unlikely event that processing is necessary to protect someone's life.